huangchv/huangchv.github.io/_pages/pubmed.md

 ## Summary stats
 In total, 30k abstracts were pulled from PubMed, but 70 were missing abstracts *(of course, why should life ever be so easy)*.
 We proceeded with the remaining 29,930 abstracts.
 The extracted feature set consisted of 141 and 313 TF-IDF values from the title, and abstract respectively, the 10 NRC sentiments, impact factor, Eigenfactor, number of authors, and publication year for a total of 468 features.

 {% include figure image_path="/assets/images/pubmed/2017-09-30_citation_cumulative_dist.png" alt="Figure 1.
 Cumulative Distribution of Citations" caption="**Figure 1**.
-Cumulative Distribution of citations across the 30k abstracts.
+Cumulative distribution of citations across the 30k abstracts.
 Subplot panel shows a higher resolution of the citation distribution." %}

 Figure 1 shows the cumulative distribution of citations and it appears to approach 99% at approximately 30 citations.
-Furthermore, a third of the papers were not cited at all, and if a paper received at least two citations, then it was already ahead of the curve (Figure 1).
+Furthermore, a third of the papers were not cited at all, and if a paper received at least two citations, then it was already *ahead of the curve* (Figure 1).

 ### Are there journals that are over-represented?
 We extracted the top 10 recurrent journals and appended journals that we typically aim to publish in.

-{% include figure image_path="/assets/images/pubmed/2017-09-10_popular_journals.png" alt="Figure 2.
+{% include figure image_path="/assets/images/pubmed/2017-10-01_popular_journals.png" alt="Figure 2.
 Popular Journals" caption="**Figure 2**.
 Top 10 recurrent journals in the dataset and popular journals that our lab aims to publish in.
 Forest plot indicates median number of citations as well as the distribution of citations for studies in the paper.
 Impact factor of journal is indicated in barplot on the right." %}

 We find that PloS one is a clear outlier with ~3% of the dataset going into the journal.
 The distribution of citations for PloS one paper tends to be fairly low.
 In contrast, the third most popular journal was the Proceedings of the National Academy of Science (PNAS), which outputs papers with a right skewed distribution of citations.
 Much like PNAS, higher impact journals such as the trifecta - Nature, Science, and Cell - have similar citation distributions for their smaller number of papers, but with a higher median, and a greater skew.